choman/pimp_your_cli/pyc.md

 ## dotbot

 Dotbot slightly different.
 Currently no alternate file or encryption support.
-Great for basic needs encryption, and bootstrap support
+Great for basic needs.
+Currently encryption and bootstrap are not supported

 Links:
 - [Github](https://github.com/anishathalye/dotbot)